-Each channel has three inputs that can be multiplexed to the signal chain, making the AD9361 suitable for use in diversity systems with multiple antenna inputs.
-The receiver is a direct conversion system that contains a low noise amplifier (LNA), followed by matched in-phase (I) and quadrature (Q) amplifiers, mixers, and band shaping filters that down convert received signals to baseband for digitization.
+The receiver section contains all blocks necessary to receive RF signals and convert them to digital data that is usable by a BBP.
+It has three inputs that can be multiplexed to the signal chain, making the AD9364 suitable for use in multiband systems with multiple antenna inputs.
+The receiver is a direct conversion system that contains a low noise amplifier (LNA), followed by matched in-phase (I) and quadrature (Q) amplifiers, mixers, and band shaping filters that downconvert received signals to baseband for digitization.
 External LNAs can also be interfaced to the device, allowing designers the flexibility to customize the receiver front end for their specific application.

 Gain control is achieved by following a preprogrammed gain index map that distributes gain among the blocks for optimal performance at each level.
 This can be achieved by enabling the internal AGC in either fast or slow mode or by using manual gain control, allowing the BBP to make the gain adjustments as needed.
-Additionally, each channel contains independent RSSI measurement capability, dc offset tracking, and all circuitry necessary for self-calibration.
+Additionally, each channel contains independent RSSI measurement capability, dc offset tracking, and all circuitry necessary for self calibration.

-The receivers include 12-bit, sigma-delta $(\Sigma - \Delta)$ ADCs and adjustable sample rates that produce data streams from the received signals.
+The receiver includes 12-bit, Σ - Δ ADCs and adjustable sample rates that produce data streams from the received signals.
 The digitized signals can be conditioned further by a series of decimation filters and a fully programmable 128-tap FIR filter with additional decimation settings.
 The sample rate of each digital filter block is adjustable by changing decimation factors to produce the desired output data rate.